 Most employees choose to pay by monthly payroll deduction; to use this method, you must send authorization to the Billing/Account Management Division and Billing/Loan Management department.

-After receiving the loan, they will begin the monthly deduction of the monthly amortization; the employer will indicate this on the pay stubs.
+After receiving the loan, they will begin the monthly deduction of the monthly repayment; the employer will indicate this on the pay slips.

 Other payment methods